ENTRIES ARE OPEN:

 But now I think I might have found just the thing.

-In October next year we will host the first Gravel Burn, a gravel bike stage race starting in Knysna and finishing seven days later at Shamwari Private Game Reserve in the Eastern Cape.
+In October next year we will launch the first Gravel Burn, a gravel bike stage race starting in Knysna and finishing six days later at the Shamwari Game Reserve in the Eastern Cape.

-Another old colleague who has joined me is marketing maestro and former pro cyclist Neil Gardiner, who is already an avid gravel biker.
-Neil has been a commentator on the Cape Epic’s live TV broadcast since its inception.
+Another old colleague who has joined me is marketing maestro and former racer Neil Gardiner, who is already an avid gravel biker.

 One thing we do hope to emulate though is the renowned organisational efficiency of that event.
 I am confident we are putting together just the team to do that.

-As I said, I will try to answer all your possible questions here in the coming weeks, including the most obvious one…
+As I said, I will try to answer all your possible questions here in the coming weeks, but an obvious one is: why gravel?

 So all of the above ticks a lot of boxes for me.
 I hope you will be as excited as I am about this venture and we will get to see some of you out on the gravel roads of the Western and Eastern Cape on the Gravel Burn.